gelnior/teatime/README.rst

 just have to rename your file and the application name in the Cakefile to start working.
 Build and automatic build actions are already configured.

+Documentation building is based on Docco.

-I hope to add BDD setup and docs setup soon (using respectively on Jasmine and Docco).
+I hope to add BDD setup soon (using Jasmine).

 But first, to use Coffescript  you should must set up a development environment :